jtec/prx/README.md

 ## Frequently Asked Questions

+### `prx` failed to process a RINEX file.
+What should I do?

+Some variations of the RINEX format may exist due to different software creating the RINEX file.
+Some variations may have not been encountered during the development of `prx`.

+The first recommendation is to get your RINEX file through `gfznx` ([website](https://gnss.gfz.de/services/gfzrnx)), a free but licenced tool performing quality control on RINEX files.

+If you have access to a `gfzrnx` binary, put it in a directory in `src/prx/tools/gfzrnx/`. `prx` will use it if it is detected at this location.

+If the process still fails, feel free to open an [issue](https://github.com/jtec/prx/issues) and share the file with us.

 ### How can I use my own RINEX NAV file?

 When processing your own GNSS data, your receiver may provide you both the RINEX OBS and NAV files.
 If you want to